Devonab/filament-easy-footer/README.md

 ### Custom sentence
 ![Filament Easy Footer custom sentence](https://raw.githubusercontent.com/Devonab/filament-easy-footer/main/art/custom_sentence.webp)

-By default, the plugin will display the name of your application (configured from your .ENV) next to the copyright.
+By default, the plugin will display the name of your application (configured from your .ENV), or the app_name key in the plugin config file,next to the copyright.
 You can change the phrase by publishing the plugin configuration file.

 If you prefer a more personalized approach, you can use the following method: